thejcannon/thejcannon.me/now.md

 I get to help some of the brightest minds in the field do incredible things, just by being somewhat of an expert in the ecosystem they call "home" (Python).
 I get to play with some really exciting bleeding-edge tech.
 And most importantly, I have a never-ending stream of interesting problems I solve by being "the right" kind of clever.

+# Open Source

+I still help maintain Pantsbuild, albeit less actively than at my last job.

+Otherwise I have a few personal projects irons in the fire, but nothing serious yet.

 # Personal

 With the updates from the above, I hope it doesn't surprise you that this section has dwindled to almost none.